 - Or enjoy the calm and colorful reefs of the Caribbean

 No matter what kind of diver you are, Mexico has something to pique your interest!

-Scuba Diving in Socorro (of the Revillagigedo Islands)
+Socorro (of the Revillagigedo Islands)

 The Revillagigedo Islands consists of few volcanic peaks that poke up from an underwater mountain range.
 Inscribed to the UNESCO World Heritage list in 2016, the protected (and largely uninhabited) islands lie roughly 250 miles (400km) south of the Baja Peninsula.
 Situated where the Northeastern Pacific meets currents from the Eastern Pacific, the surrounding waters have a remarkable abundance of large pelagic species, such as giant manta rays, whales, dolphins and at least ten different species of shark.

 The island of Socorro is the largest by far and divers often have “Socorro” on their bucket list.
 It's considered one of the most beautiful places to dive on the planet.